CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 Enter/exit a Grapple.
 If entering into a Grapple, apply the [Grappled](./Conditions.md#grappled) condition to both you and your opponent.
 Exiting a Grapple can also be accomplished with a Dodge roll.

-#### Grapple Move
+### Grapple Move

-As part of entering into a Grapple or achieving a level 1 victory while already being in a Grapple, you can move your opponent.
+While in a grapple, you can move your opponent.

 The character can either roll a Lift check or take the average amount of wins rounded down.
 If a character is using magic, they may use a Magic Skill instead of Lift, assuming the magic could grapple someone.